-- Maximise distance between employees, especially where close contact is not necessary. - Where possible maintain social distancing however where distancing is not possible for all employees, identify worker cohorts where close contact will occur and segregate worker cohorts by time or space based on close-contact likelihood.
-This includes during work activities as well as during meal breaks, smoking breaks, travel, accommodation and work-place socialisation.
-Maintaining social distancing in the absence of effective hygiene practices may not prevent the spread of this virus, especially in common areas of the workplace such as change rooms, lunchrooms and other amenities.
-Food facilities must be vigilant in their hygiene practices, including frequent and proper hand-washing and routine cleaning of all surfaces.
-Workers should adhere to community guidance for social distancing outside of work to support these measures - Minimise rotation or movement of staff through different work areas to keep close contacts to a known network including meal and smoke breaks. (this will assist with internal contact tracing). - Where feasible, splitting teams or units into smaller groups will reduce the number of workers impacted if a case of COVID-19 occurs in a team. - Stagger or increase time between shifts to minimise unnecessary interactions between workgroups and eliminate bottlenecks (e.g. anterooms or carparks).
-Gaps between shifts can also provide a window for cleaning between work cohorts. - · Restriction of face-to-face meetings safe: food
+- Maximise distance between employees, especially where close contact is not necessary. - Where possible maintain social distancing, however where distancing is not possible for all employees, identify worker cohorts where close contact will occur and segregate worker cohorts by time or space based on close-contact likelihood.
+This includes during work activities as well as during meal breaks, smoking breaks, travel, accommodation and work-place socialisation. - Maintaining social distancing in the absence of effective hygiene practices may not prevent the spread of this virus, especially in common areas of the workplace such as change rooms, lunchrooms and other amenities.
+Therefore, businesses must be vigilant in their hygiene practices, including frequent and proper hand-washing and routine cleaning of all surfaces. - Workers should adhere to community guidance for social distancing outside of work to support these measures - Minimise rotation or movement of staff through different work areas to keep close contacts to a known network including meal and smoke breaks (this will assist with internal contact tracing).

+v1.1 safe: food